-- Students independently search for sources using a current Research Frame and the steps from 10.3.2 Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments). - Place students in heterogeneous groups of four to five that will remain consistent throughout the module.
+- Students independently search for sources using a current Research Frame and the steps from 11.3.2 Lessons 3-5 (plan for searches, assess sources, annotate sources, record notes, and evaluate arguments). - Place students in heterogeneous groups of four to five that will remain consistent throughout the module.
 Consider forming groups ahead of time to maximize the range of different research topics and questions within each group.
 The goal of these groups is to create small communities of inquiry/research teams that provide support and accountability to each other.
-Students should know about their teammates' topics, research questions, central claims, etc. Students should share claims and evidence that arise from their individual inquiry and learn from each other's research processes, which they may use to potentially refine their own inquiry topics and questions. - 1 Differentiation Consideration: Some of the topics students are researching may yield complex or inaccessible texts.
+Students should know about their teammates' topics, research questions, central claims, etc. Students should share claims and evidence that arise from their individual inquiry and learn from each other's research processes, which they may use to refine their own inquiry topics and questions. - Differentiation Consideration: Some of the topics students are researching may yield complex or inaccessible texts.
 To address this concern, consider recommending that students make use of free databases accessible through http://novelnewyork.org/, such as Grolier, Gale, and ProQuest; these databases allow searches by subject/keyword and students may filter the searches so that only texts within certain Lexile ranges are returned.
-Consider collaborating with a librarian or media specialist with regard to accessing these databases and creating filtered searches that support students' reading levels. - Remind students to continue considering print and non-text media when researching and to think about how visuals or auditory media can provide or demonstrate information in ways different from text.
+Consider collaborating with a librarian or media specialist with regard to accessing these databases and creating filtered searches that support students' reading levels. - Remind students to continue considering print and non-text media when researching and to think about how visuals or auditory media can provide or demonstrate information in ways different from text. - Remind students to avoid overreliance on one source by collecting a variety of sources that offer diverse perspectives and a range of evidence, and target different audiences.